Ada-Developers-Academy/cs-fun-interview-practice/05/network-delay.md

 ##### !end-hint

 ##### !hint
-We can't run Dijkstra's algorithm directly on an edge list, so we should also consider what we need to do to convert the input into a form that Dijkstra's algorithm can work with.
+We can't efficiently run Dijkstra's algorithm directly on an edge list, so we should also consider what we need to do to convert the input into a form that Dijkstra's algorithm can work with.
 ##### !end-hint

 ##### !hint